 Use ribbon that will stand out on your tree.

-You don’t want to go to all out on decorating the tree with ribbon to not even notice it, so make sure the colors and size don’t blend in by laying a long strip across the tree and standing back before you begin.
-Sometimes dark, sheer, or too narrow ribbon tend to disappear.
+You don’t want to go all out on decorating the tree with ribbon to not even notice it.
+So make sure the colors and size don’t blend in.
+Lay a long strip across the tree and stand back to see how it looks before you begin.
+Sometimes dark, sheer, or too-narrow ribbons tend to disappear.

 Reasons to use ribbon on the tree.

 - It’s the easiest way to set a color scheme and theme for the tree.
-You can change the look of the tree every year just by changing the ribbon!
+You can change the look of the tree every year simply by changing the ribbon.

 - It’s a fairly inexpensive way to make your tree look full, lush, and overflowing with ornaments.

-- It’s just beautiful!
-It adds an elegant and magical movement to the tree.
+- It’s just beautiful.
+It adds elegance and magical movement to the tree.

 I’m no professional tree decorator, but I do know what made this process easy for me.
-And I have many people ask me how I do my ribbon so I’m all too happy to share what I’ve learned by trial and error.
-I hope I took some of the fear out of decorating your Christmas tree with ribbon this year and that you try it.
-I’d love to see and hear your results in the comments!
+And I have many people ask me how I do my ribbon so I’m all too happy to share what I’ve learned in all my years of trial and error.